Cedar Creek Mine Ride

-The 1950's was a bad time for Cedar Point.
-The park was still not doing good because, it was still trying to recover from the depression.
-Building and riders were falling into disrepair, but that would soon change.
-In 1956, Cedar Point would be bought by George Roose and Emile Legros.
+The 1950s was a bad time for Cedar Point.
+The park was still not doing good because it was still trying to recover from the depression.
+Buildings, attractions, and rides were falling into disrepair, but that would soon change.
+In 1956, Cedar Point would be purchased by George Roose and Emile Legros.
 Their original plan was to demolish the park and redevelop it as a housing community.
 The public rebelled and they decided to turn Cedar Point into the "Disneyland of the Midwest!".
-In 1961 Cedar Point added Riverboat Cruise, it would be renamed several times over the years eventually becoming Paddlewheel Excursions.
+In 1961 Cedar Point added Riverboat Cruise; it would be renamed several times over the years eventually becoming Paddlewheel Excursions.
 Guest would never have to ride a roller coaster just to see the sights from above when Sky Ride opened in 1962.
-In 1963 Cedar Point and Lake Erie Railroad gave guest a trip thru the woods and along the parks lagoons.
-Blue Streak became the first major roller coaster built at Cedar Point since 1929.
-In 1965, Space Spiral because the tallest ride in the world with the slogan ''New Heights in Fun''.
+In 1963 Cedar Point and Lake Erie Railroad gave guests a trip through the woods and along the park's lagoons.
+Blue Streak became the first major roller coaster built at Cedar Point since 1929 when it opened in 1964.
+In 1965, Space Spiral became the tallest ride in the world with the slogan ''New Heights in Fun''.
 In 1966 Pirate Ride was moved to Cedar Point from Freedom land.
 In 1967, Frontier Town opened.
-In 1968, Frontier Town was expanded with the Golden Palace Theater and Town Hall Museum.
+In 1968, Frontier Town was expanded with the Golden Palace Theater and Chuck Wagon.
 More would come in 1969 when Cedar Creek Mine Ride opened.
 The story of Cedar Creek Mine Ride begins in 1967.

 Frontier Town opened with the General Store as its only gift shop.
 Today the original General Store is home to The Emporium.